tleyden/tleyden.github.io/source/_posts/2014-06-22-running-couchbase-server-on-gce.markdown

 The easiest way to run Couchbase Server on Google Compute Engine is to run it in a Docker container.

-The following instructions walk you through running a single node.
-In a later blog post, I'll cover running a cluster.

 ## Create GCE instance and ssh in

 Follow the instructions on [Running Docker on Google Compute Engine](http://docs.docker.com/installation/google/).